 Add and delete group members

 See Privileges for more information.

-In the future, when your group is synced to Google Groups and/or Active Directory (AD), it will be prefixed by the name of your Applications or Organizations folder, and the rest of the namespace will be flattened.
+In the future, when your group is synced to Google Groups and/or Active Directory (AD), it will be organized under a hierarchical structure according to your group's order within CalGroups.

-After you submit your request for a CalGroups folder space via the online form, we will create a ticket to track progress.
+After you submit your request for a CalGroups folder space via Service Request in ServiceNow, we will create a ticket to track progress.
 A folder will be created for you using the name you requested.
 Your folder space is set up with you as a member of the admin group.
 To find out more about how to administer your folder space, see Getting Started - Tips for CalGroup Folder Owners.